Installation Guide#

 + README.md

-We strongly recommend you to download the zip file, as it includes examples compatible with the wheel package version.
+We strongly recommend downloading the zip file, as it includes examples compatible with the wheel package version.

 Step 2: Install the quark wheel package by running the following command: